notjamesw/AccessBuddy/README.md

 # Accomplishments That We're Proud Of 🏆
 - Designing a meaningfully simplistic and unique user interface
 - Integrated OpenAI ChatGPT into the tool, proving to be a powerful tool in assisting in increasing web accessibility
-- Speech-to-text and text-to-speech functionality to improve
+- Speech-to-text and text-to-speech functionality for further accessibility and accommodation
 - Took a risk in diving into unfamiliar technology and learning new skills, tackling challenges with persistence, which has paid off in creating a platform that makes surfing the web more accessible

 # What We Learned 📚